Find Trade Colleges

 • Measure log lengths and mark boles for bucking into logs, according to specifications.

-When polled, Log Graders and Scalers say the following skills are most frequently used in their jobs:
+These are the skills Log Graders and Scalers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.